mikaelvesavuori/figmagic/readme.md

 ### As part of a Node.js project

-You will probably want to use it as a straight dependency.
+You will probably want to consume it as a regular dependency.

 - Add Figmagic as a project dependency, by running `yarn add figmagic -S` or `npm install figmagic -S`
 - Add the below commands to your NPM scripts block